driveralex/AC562/CR.md

 ### 4. With the package Igraph

-First you need to download the igraph libray via the R packet mananger:
+First you need to download the igraph libray via the R packet manager:
 ```r
 install.packages("igraph")
 ```
-Then add load the package at the beging of the script
+Then load the package at the beging of the script
 ```r
 library(igraph)
 ```